cuishiyao96/FFT/ReadMe.md

 ![](https://raw.githubusercontent.com/cuishiyao96/FFT/main/Figures/Taxonomy.png)

-If our paper is helpful for you, please the paper cite as
+If our paper is helpful for you, please cite it as:
 ```
 citation
 ```